gqgunhed/py-mail-distributor/README.rst

 * Hide all other recipients (list is file-based) in BCC
 * Works with text/plain and MIMEMultipart messages (keeps attachments)

+See mail_forwarder.rst for more information about the script like TODOs, etc.

 Mail Dumper
 ===========